NCAR/geocat-examples/CONTRIBUTING.md

      but prepended with "NCL_".
 For example: `new_script_1.ncl` becomes `NCL_new_script_1.py`.

-5. When you complete an example script, please try building the [Sphinx](https://www.sphinx-doc.org/en/master/) -generated documentation (i.e. html files) from this repo by running the following commands from the root directory:
+5. When you complete an example script, please try building the [Sphinx](https://www.sphinx-doc.org/en/master/)-generated documentation (i.e. html files) from this repo by running the following commands from within the `/docs` directory:

    ```bash
    make html